Bennykillua/Project/Data visualization using Charify/readme.md

 In this notebook, you will show you how to visualize your dataset with Chartify.
 [Chartify](https://chartify.readthedocs.io/en/latest/) is a Python library that aims to make it easy for data scientists to create charts.
 This open-source library was introduced to the world in this article by Spotify Lab, [Introducing Chartify: Easier chart creation in Python for data scientists](https://engineering.atspotify.com/2018/11/15/introducing-chartify-easier-chart-creation-in-python-for-data-scientists/), as a means for you and I to build visually appealing charts using Python.

+# Images

+In the image folder, you will find the images of the charts plotted.
+The images doesn't display on Github.
+You can also download and run the .py file.

 **Link to Article:**